DSharpPlus/DSharpPlus/docs/articles/audio/lavalink/implementation.md

             {
                 Token = "<token_here>",
                 TokenType = TokenType.Bot,
-                UseInternalLogHandler = true,
-                LogLevel = LogLevel.Debug
+                MinimumLogLevel = LogLevel.Debug
             });

             var endpoint = new ConnectionEndpoint
             {
-                Hostname = "127.0.0.1", //From your server configuration.
+                Hostname = "127.0.0.1", // From your server configuration.
-                Port = 2333 //From your server configuration };
+                Port = 2333 // From your server configuration
+            };

             var lavalinkConfig = new LavalinkConfiguration
             {
-                Password = "youshallnotpass", //From your server configuration.
+                Password = "youshallnotpass", // From your server configuration.
                 RestEndpoint = endpoint,
                 SocketEndpoint = endpoint
             };